Monday, October 27, 2025

 I don't want to live on autopilot.
 I want to consciously pause and reflect on what works, what I want to change, and what I want to continue.
 Making reflection part of our mindset means we're committed to doing better.

-"In a world of noise, confusion and conflict it is necessary that there be places of silence, inner discipline and peace.
-In such places love can blossom." — Thomas Merton
+"In a world of noise, confusion, and conflict, it is necessary that there be places of silence, inner discipline, and peace.
+In such places, love can blossom." — Thomas Merton